srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 Open5GS EPC
 ---------------------

-The Open5GS EPC is an open source core network solution which is inter-operable with srsLTE.
+The Open5GS EPC is an open source core network solution which is inter-operable with srsRAN.
 The software can be installed from packages if using Ubuntu, as shown via the `open5GS docs <https://open5gs.org/open5gs/docs/guide/01-quickstart/>`_.
-The EPC, and the rest of the Open5GS applications, run out of the box and only require minor configuration for use with srsLTE.
+The EPC, and the rest of the Open5GS applications, run out of the box and only require minor configuration for use with srsRAN.

 EPC Set-Up
 ------------------

-The EPC needs to be configured for use with srsLTE.
+The EPC needs to be configured for use with srsRAN.
 The only changes required are to the MME configuration and adding the UE to the user database.

 **MME Config:**

-In the file mme.yaml, the TAC must be changed to 7, this is the standard configuration for srsLTE.
-You could also leave these settings as they are and configure the srsLTE elements instead.
+In the file mme.yaml, the TAC must be changed to 7, this is the standard configuration for srsRAN.
+You could also leave these settings as they are and configure the srsRAN elements instead.

 The following shows the MME configuration used::